UIearning-support

 What is the legal basis for this data processing?

-Necessity for performance of a contract
+Necessity for the performance of a contract

 Public interest